 Of the trilogy, this one is my least favorite.
 The characters, being Pretties, seemed the most unreal.
 Although Westerfeld evoked a very realistic world in Uglies it all rings a little less true here.
 I love how much slang these novels use and how easy it is to follow, but that too got to be a bit much.

 The novel ends on a dramatic note, Tally once again rallying against those who would maintain the status quo.
 But at the same time, like in Uglies, she is once again a victim of circumstances.
 So, although the ending is great, it’s also a bit too familiar.
 Since Pretties is part of a trilogy, it is a must-read to see what happens to Tally.
 But, in this reviewer’s opinion, the second installment in the trilogy doesn’t quite live up to the hype created by the first.

-Possible Pairings: The Hunger Games by Suzanne Collins, Magisterium by Jeff Hirsch, Brave New World by Aldous Huxley, Legend by Marie Lu, Birthmarked by Caragh M. O’Brien, 1984 by George Orwell, Technopoly by Neil Postman, Divergent by Veronica Roth, The 5th Wave by Rick Yancey, Life After People (documentary/television series)
+Possible Pairings: The Hunger Games by Suzanne Collins, Magisterium by Jeff Hirsch, Brave New World by Aldous Huxley, Legend by Marie Lu, Birthmarked by Caragh M. O’Brien, The Kiss of Deception by Mary E. Pearson, 1984 by George Orwell, Technopoly by Neil Postman, Divergent by Veronica Roth, The 5th Wave by Rick Yancey, Life After People (documentary/television series)